Fbullman/Final_Ski_Resort/README.md

 Status - Warren will be working over the next week to create a Postgres database and set up the ERD.

-### Machine Learning Model - NLP
+### Machine Learning Model - Natural Language Processing
-### NLP Classification

-The NLP Machine Learning model was completed usining PySpark.

-The team is working to create an NLP (Natural Language processing) Model using average weather data, and text review data, to provide insights for optmization ski resorts experiences.

-#### Process
-* Collect text review data
-* Cleaning and creating a new dataframe
-* Nomalizing process
-* Tokenization
-* Stop word removal

-For the data process we will use SpaCy, an annotation tool to enable a fast level of iteration to work on entity recognition and intent detection for language classification.
+For our Machine Learning model, the team is working to analyze the text of individual reviews with Natural Language Processing (NLP).
+Using PySpark and Google Collab, James has imported the TripAdvisor review data, created a pipeline which completes the tokenization, stop word removal, the TF-IDF and vectorization of the data.
+The data has also been run through a fuctional NLP model which predicts whether a review is positive or negative based on the content of the review text.

+Looking forward to this next week, James will need to add a prepared spreadsheet containing all reviews compiled and run the data through the model to better refine the results.
+Currently, the model is predicting with 50% accuarcy with only the TripAdvisor data.

+Additionally, James would like to create two spreadsheets with the review data, one with positive only review and one with only negative reviews.
+The spreadsheets can then be tokenized with SpaCy, and subsequently counted to demonstrate which words appear most frequently in positive and negative reviews.

 ### Results (Provisional)